Top 10 Digital Marketing Trends in 2021

-Apart from voice search, image search is becoming a popular way among consumers to search for information.
+Apart from voice search, image search is also becoming a popular way among consumers to search for information.
 By snapping a picture, it makes searching easier when trying to find something you do not know the name of.
-Furthermore, image search yields faster results than text or voice searches.
-For customers to conduct an image search of your brand, it will be important for brands to include relevant images that customers may try to search for in your website and also include the alt text for each image so that your brand is accessible when searched for.
+Image search also yields faster results than text or voice searches.
+Hence, it is important for brands to include relevant images that customers may try to search for in your website and also include the alt text for each image so that your brand is accessible when searched for.

 Not only is it convenient for consumers, but it is also easy for brands to start producing podcasts due to the numerous platforms available in the market – Spotify, Apple Podcasts, Podbean, Buzzsprout and many more.

-One very important trend that has been gaining ground is sustainability.
+One very important trend that has been gaining ground is the notion of sustainability.
 Customers now value socially conscious practices and are constantly looking for brands that align with their values.

 One example is Vitamin A, a swimwear brand, that uses fabric made from recycled nylon fibres.
 Their packaging boxes are also fully recyclable and biodegradable.